CartoDB/crankshaft/README.md

 Note that we expect to gradually automate more of this process.

-Having checked the topic branch of the PR to be released it shall be merged back into the `develop` branch to prepare the new release.
+Having checked PR to be released it shall be merged back into the `master` branch to prepare the new release.

 The version number in `pg/cranckshaft.control` must first be updated.
 To do so [Semantic Versioning 2.0](http://semver.org/) is in order.